owlchester/kanka-docs/docs/advanced/filters.md

 ## Attribute name

 You can filter entities based on their attributes.
 The search fields are exact matches for both the name and value.
 You can also search for entities that have a specific attribute whose value is not empty by typing `!` on the value field.
-When the value field is left empty, it looks for entities that have an attribute with that exact name.
+When the value field is left empty, it looks for entities that have an attribute with that exact name, excluding those with other attributes or no attributes.
 You can type `!Level` to exclude entities with an attribute called Level.

 The filter doesn't evaluate attribute calculations.
 If an attribute has a value of `{HP} * {Level}`, searching for the result of that calculation isn't possible.